-- Building with more than 500m2 floorspace should be used. - Buildings that store more than 10 tonnes or 1,000 tyres should have natural ventilation, automatic smoke hazard management systems.
+- Building with more than 500m floorspace should be used. - Buildings that store more than 10 tonnes or 1,000 tyres should have natural ventilation, automatic smoke hazard management systems.
 All systems to comply with BCA. - If a building stores more than 20 tonnes or 2,000 tyres then automatic sprinkler systems are to be fitted, including automatic smoke hazard management.
-All systems to comply with BCA. - Tyres should be stored 'on-flat- or laced.
+All systems to comply with BCA. - Tyres should be stored 'on-flat' or laced. - Storage of tyres within premises shall be within open framed fixed or portable racking systems or palletised and shall be arranged to prevent tyres from becoming dislodged and falling/rolling from the storage system.